 Next time, we’re keen to do the Evening Banquet Tour which costs NZ $199, as you can see the village lit up at night after a feast.
-This tour is currently unavailable until December 2020—check the Hobbiton website for updates.
+They currently run on selected weekends and weekdays—check the Hobbiton website for the latest schedule.

 Make sure you wear sensible shoes as the tour does involve a gentle uphill walk on unpaved paths.

-Hobbiton is located in Matamata on the North Island.
+Hobbiton and The Shire are located in Matamata on the North Island.
 To visit you’ll need your own vehicle or you can take a tour from Rotorua or Auckland.

 The drive from Auckland to Hobbiton takes 2.5 hours.
 You can also join a full-day bus tour to Hobbiton from Auckland.

-The movie set is 1 hour from Rotorua and 1.5 hours from Taupo, two other popular destinations on the North Island.
-You can take a half-day tour to Hobbiton from Rotorua.
+The Shire is 1 hour from Rotorua and 1.5 hours from Taupo, two other popular destinations on the North Island.

-We only had two days to travel between Wellington and Auckland, and we visited Hobbiton on our second day after staying overnight near Turangi on the southern shore of Lake Taupo.
+We only had two days to travel between Wellington and Auckland, and we visited Hobbiton on our second day after staying overnight near Turangi (at the lovely B&B Omori Lakehouse) on the southern shore of Lake Taupo.
 The tour was a good way to break up the journey.